 Marcus Fedarko

-where I worked in the
+University of Maryland.
+I work in the

-research, I develop methods for the assembly and visualization of
+where I develop methods for the assembly and visualization of

 microbiome sequencing data.